techidaily/site-win11-tips/source/_posts/accelerate-workflow-paste-and-mouse-jump-techniques.md

  Mouse Jump aims to fix a fatal flaw while using a widescreen multiple display setup.
 The screen is so wide that it becomes impossible for the user to drag the mouse across the screen without lifting it once or twice.
 Laptop users have to suffer even more due to the small size of the trackpad.

- You can fix these annoyances with a[dual-monitor management app for Windows](https://www.makeuseof.com/software-manage-dual-monitors/) , but Mike Clayton already had a tool called[FancyMouse on GitHub](https://github.com/mikeclayton/FancyMouse) .
+ You can fix these annoyances with a [dual-monitor management app for Windows](https://www.makeuseof.com/software-manage-dual-monitors/) , but Mike Clayton already had a tool called [FancyMouse on GitHub](https://github.com/mikeclayton/FancyMouse) .
 But now he merged the tool with PowerToys which is great news for all power users.

  With the Mouse Jump feature, you can press a shortcut key to open a small replica of the complete display and then move the mouse cursor to the desired location.
 It saves a lot of time wasted in struggling to get from one corner to other on a wide-screen display.